-It is difficult for a community to endorse restorative justice when the established culture and systems are punitive and when there are no examples to demonstrate its effectiveness.
-As a moderator, P7 promoted restorative justice in his moderation team but failed: \textit{``You've got a traditional model and there's no real examples to demonstrate the capabilities of this [restorative justice].''} P18 is a head moderator in P7's team, and he reflected on people's reactions to P7: \textit{``He (P7) kind of just mentions it [restorative justice], tries to explain it and then everyone gets confused and they kind of step back.''} Similarly, P8 tried to promote an alternative moderation system in Overwatch but could not get support from gamers and Overwatch staff she talked to.
+It is difficult for an online community to endorse restorative justice when the established culture and systems are punitive, and no examples demonstrate its effectiveness.
+As a moderator, P7 promoted restorative justice in his moderation team but failed: \textit{``You've got a traditional model and there's no real examples to demonstrate the capabilities of this [restorative justice].''} P18, a head moderator in P7's team, reflected on people's reactions to P7: \textit{``He (P7) kind of just mentions it [restorative justice], tries to explain it and then everyone gets confused and they kind of step back.''} Similarly, P8 tried to promote an alternative moderation system in Overwatch but could not get support from the gamers and Overwatch staff she talked to.
 She shared how people responded: \textit{``[People said that] the current system worked.
-It wasn't perfect, but it worked, and our system was new and untested.''} Despite such impressions, it is important to examine how we evaluate whether a model for responding to interpersonal harm ``works.''
+It wasn't perfect, but it worked, and our system was new and untested.''} Despite such impressions, it is important to consider how we evaluate models for responding to interpersonal harm.
 For instance, have the victims' needs been met?
 Was harm repeated?
 Do offenders recognize the impact of their actions?

-In our interviews, we found that it was hard for people to imagine alternatives to the current moderation system.
-When we asked participants about their needs beyond having offenders banned or when we introduced restorative justice to them, they often reacted with a pause.
-They found it difficult to imagine the alternatives:
+In our interviews, we found it hard for people to imagine alternatives to the current moderation system.
+When we asked participants about their needs beyond having offenders banned or we introduced restorative justice to them, they often found it difficult to imagine the alternatives:

 \begin{quote}\textit{ ``It's not something I've thought about before.''
 (P2) }\end{quote}

 \begin{quote}\textit{ ``I'm not really sure what else you could do.
 Banned is the thing that everybody's always done.''
 (P9) }\end{quote}